sumonesphantom/FFA-LENS/README.md

 7. The image with the bounding boxes and the corresponding predictions will be displayed.
 8. Optionally, click the "Download" button to save the image with the bounding boxes.

+## Models Availability

+The FFA-Lens application utilizes advanced YOLO models for lesion detection.
+The following models are available:

+- YOLOv8: The YOLOv8 model is the primary model used in the FFA-Lens application.
+It offers high accuracy and robust performance for detecting lesions in FFA images.

+Please note that the YOLOv3 and YOLOv5 models are also compatible with the FFA-Lens application; If you are interested in using the YOLOv3 or YOLOv5 model, please contact us through the mentioned email in the research paper for further details.

+For the best results and support, we recommend utilizing the YOLOv8 model provided in this repository.

 ## Contact

-For any inquiries regarding alternative models or further assistance, please contact us via email at [research@example.com](mailto:research@example.com).
+For any inquiries regarding alternative models or further assistance, please contact us via email at [venkat.tummala275@gmail.com](mailto:venkat.tummala275@gmail.com).